Skip to main content

 spawn

-The child_process.spawn() method spawns a new process using the givencommand, with command-line arguments in args.
+The child_process.spawn() method spawns a new process using the given command, with command-line arguments in args.
 If omitted, args defaults to an empty array.

 f